 After a major car accident left Boswell with three bulging discs and three herniated discs, he was given the choice to join his unit in Kuwait or stay behind.
 Now shunned by his cohort, and concerned about his safety, he chose the latter.
 Because of his injury, he subsequently received an honorable medical discharge and set his sights on a brighter future.
 “Once I got out, that was a rough transition.
 I was confused.
 I didn’t know what I wanted to do.
 Coming to SUNY Potsdam was a huge uplift for me, because I slowly started discovering who I was again as an artist,” Boswell recalled.

 What he found at SUNY Potsdam was a welcoming community that helped him express himself creatively.
 Growing up in Texas, he had attended a performing arts high school where he was able to pursue dance and theatre.
-Now that he was at SUNY Potsdam, he was able to explore his creative interests once again.
+When he got to SUNY Potsdam, he was able to explore his creative interests once again.
 Although not his major, he became heavily involved in the Department of Theatre & Dance, where he performed in a number of concerts.

-Boswell’s artistry and creativity have now extended to the local community where he is busy teaching acrobatics, hip-hop and performance techniques in addition to judging cheerleading.
-He’s also a drag queen—performing locally for charity drag shows like a recent fundraiser for the Potsdam Humane Society.
+Boswell’s artistry and creativity extended to the local community where has he taught acrobatics, hip-hop and performance techniques in addition to judging cheerleading.
+He’s also a drag queen—performing locally for charity drag shows like a fundraiser for the Potsdam Humane Society.

 “I really want to give back to our community.
 I feel like charity drag shows are a perfect way because we’re exposing our community to a different source of entertainment and we’re also educating them by trying to bridge the gap between the heterosexual and homosexual community,” he said.

-He is also heavily involved in the community through his role as the Reality Check Coordinator for the Seaway Valley Prevention Council—a position he accepted while working on his undergraduate degree in community health at SUNY Potsdam.
-Through Reality Check he has been working with 135 young people in St. Lawrence, Jefferson and Lewis counties to promote tobacco-free communities and educate students about the devious marketing tactics of tobacco companies.
+He's also been heavily involved in the community through his role as the Reality Check Coordinator for the Seaway Valley Prevention Council—a position he accepted while still working on his undergraduate degree in community health at SUNY Potsdam.
+Through Reality Check, he has been working with 135 young people in St. Lawrence, Jefferson and Lewis counties to promote tobacco-free communities and educate students about the devious marketing tactics of tobacco companies.